 Celebration begins with the raising of the rainbow flag, which will fly for the month of October.

-October 3, 2013– Mayor Michael A. Nutter, the Office of LGBT Affairs and the Philadelphia Commission on Human Relations hosted the fourth annual Rainbow Flag Raising Ceremony at City Hall to celebrate Lesbian, Gay, Bisexual and Transgender (LGBT) History Month.
+Philadelphia, October 2, 2014 – Mayor Michael A. Nutter, the Office of LGBT Affairs and the Philadelphia Commission on Human Relations hosted the fifth annual Rainbow Flag Raising Ceremony at City Hall to celebrate Lesbian, Gay, Bisexual and Transgender (LGBT) History Month.
 The rainbow flag will be flown next to the United States flag and the City flag for the month of October in honor of LGBT History Month.

 At this year’s flag raising ceremony, the City spotlighted several community organizations:

-- Attic Youth Center, marking its 20th anniversary of service; and
+- Mazzoni Center, marking 35 years of service;